 Design and operation of ideal reactors - CSTR and PER; design and packed bed and fluidized - bed immobilized enzyme reactors: membrane reactors for immobilized enzyme systems.

-- Will gain in depth knowledge about enzyme and its action. - Will gain the knowledge of enzymes, their kinetics and action in general. - Will be in a position to use enzymes in the industry.
+- Will gain in depth knowledge about enzyme and its action. - Will gain in knowledge of enzymes, their kinetics and action in general - Will be a position to use enzymes in the industry.